The United States flag under a persons photo indicates they were a veteran.

 Shirley Jean (Olson) Rivera

 Shirley Jean Olson, daughter of August and Lottie Olson, was born on June 16,1946.
-She was raised in Bagley, Minnesota and graduated from Bagley High School.
-She later received her cosmetology license in Thief River Falls, Minnesota.
+She was raised in Bagley, MN and graduated from Bagley High School.
+She received her cosmetology license at the Area Vocational Technical Institute (AVTI) in Thief River Falls, MN.
+She later went on to long term substitute teach cosmetology at the AVTI, as well as work as a paraprofessional at the Washington Elementary School in Thief River Falls.

 On June 20, 1964, Shirley married Roger Rivera at Rice Lutheran Church.
 They were blessed with one son, Roger Jr., whom they loved and cherished dearly.